kensiprell/grails-atmosphere-meteor-sample/README.md

 If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://github.com/kensiprell/grails-atmosphere-meteor-sample/issues?state=open).
 I will reply as soon as I can.

-If prompted, do not update the jquery plugin after giving the run-app command.

 ```
 git clone git://github.com/kensiprell/grails-atmosphere-meteor-sample.git